cancms/Yangcy0126.github.io/content/home/workingPapers.md

 Dynamics between fintech and financial market: Supply-driven or demand-guided?

 How does digital transformation work?
 A perspective on information management and resource allocation

+Crowding Out or Crowding In?
+The Impact of Talent Subsidy Policy on the Income of Low-Skilled Workers